-Evelyn Ruppert is a Professor and Director of Research in the Department of Sociology at Goldsmiths, University of London.
+Evelyn Ruppert is a Professor in the Department of Sociology at Goldsmiths, University of London.
 She was previously a Senior Research Fellow at the Centre for Research on Socio-cultural Change (CRESC) and co-convened a research theme called The Social Life of Methods.
-She is PI of ARITHMUS and of a recently completed ESRC funded project, Socialising Big Data (2013-14).
-She is also Founding and Editor-in-chief of a SAGE open access journal, Big Data & Society: Critical Interdisciplinary Inquiries, launched in June 2014.
+She is PI of ARITHMUS and of an ESRC funded project, Socialising Big Data (2013-14).
+She is also Founding and Editor of a SAGE open access journal, Big Data & Society: Critical Interdisciplinary Inquiries, launched in June 2014.

 Baki Cakici is an assistant professor at the IT University of Copenhagen, and part of the Technologies in Practice research group.
 His research interests include surveillance, classification, politics of numbers, and the history of computing.
 In his research, he draws on theories from the field of science and technology studies.
 He has previously worked as a postdoctoral researcher at Goldsmiths, University of London, Department of Sociology, within the ARITHMUS project.

 Francisca Grommé is a postdoctoral researcher in the ARITHMUS team.
 She works from a background in Science and Technology Studies, Political Science and Anthropology.
 Before coming to Goldsmiths she wrote a dissertation at the University of Amsterdam about experimental projects that introduce new technologies in crime control.
 She is generally interested in the introduction of technologies for collecting data about citizens and consumers in a variety of governmental practices.
 Relevant themes in her work are identity, experiment, classification, expertise, knowledge, materiality and practice.
 She recently published about the experimental introduction of a sensory technology in a policing practice in Science as Culture.